 Other vape pens are designed to vape dry herb (dry MMJ flowers) while combo vape pens can use both flowers and other cannabis oil concentrates such as wax and shatter.

 If you consume large amounts of cannabis, you may be interested in a larger, stationary desktop vaporizer like a Volcano vaporizer.

 Standard vape pens are compatible with vape cartridges that use the small, universal 510 threading.
 Most vape oil cartridge brands (Bhang, Jetty, and Spliffin to name a few) use the small threading which is found on the outside of a 510 size cartridge while other brands use larger-sized threading which is found on the inside of the cartridge.

 CO2 extraction is an increasingly popular concentrate extraction method in the medical cannabis industry.
 Extracting cannabis oil by CO2 involves an industrial “supercritical” machine which pushes carbon dioxide through raw flower materials at high temperatures and pressures to separate the oils and cannabinoids from the plant.
 These compounds are then concentrated into a vaporizable oil rich in cannabinoids.

 Help!
 My vape cartridge is not working.
 How do I fix it?

 - Try the cartridge with a fully charged battery.

 - Try the cartridge with multiple batteries to rule out the battery as the issue.

-- Try adjusting how much the cartridge is screwed into the battery.
-There me be a disconnect between the battery and atomizer.
+- Try adjusting how tight the cartridge is screwed into the battery.
+There may be a disconnect between the battery and atomizer.